-2. At the time of the Mutual Evaluation of the Turks and Caicos Islands, the Examiners identified some deficiencies with the then recently enacted Proceeds of Crime Ordinance, 2007 (POCO) and suggested that amendments be made to address these issues.
+2. At the time of the Mutual Evaluation of the Turks and Caicos Islands, the Examiners identified some deficiencies with the then recently enacted Proceeds of Crime Ordinance (POCO) and suggested that amendments be made to address these issues.
 Amendments or enactment of legislation was also suggested for deficiencies noted in Recs.
 5, 6, and the development and issuance of guidance notes by the Financial Services Commission (FSC) for its constituents.
-To date, draft amendments to the POCO, draft regulations to the POCO, a revision to the Anti-Money Laundering and Prevention of Terrorist Financing Code, 2007 (the Code) and draft guidelines have been prepared.
-The draft regulations will be entitled the Anti-Money Laundering and Prevention of Terrorist Financing Regulations, 2009
+To date, draft amendments to the POCO, and draft regulations converting some aspects of the Code into regulations and a new Code have been prepared.
+The newly enacted legislation is expected to be in operating before May 31st, 2010.
+Accordingly, except for the additional information on the size of the financial sector in the table above and where specifically noted before, the second follow-up report remains unchanged from the first follow-up report.